MultiQC/MultiQC/docs/modules.md

     raise UserWarning
 ```

+Note that this has to be raised as early as possible, so that it halts
+the module progress.
+For example, if no logs are found then the module
+should not create any files or try to do any computation.

 ### Custom sample names
 Typically, sample names are taken from cleaned log filenames (the default
 `f['s_name']` value returned).
 However, if possible, it's better to use